 Silicon is one of the most abundant elements in the Earth’s crust, and despite its abundance in nature, the role of this mineral in the human body is still not fully understood.
-However, scientific studies show that silicon plays an important role in maintaining the health of bone tissue, skin, and hair.
+However, scientific research shows that silicon plays an important role in maintaining the health of bone tissue, skin, and hair.

 Silicon is involved in the formation of collagen and connective tissues.

-Although silicon is not considered an essential trace element, its effects on the human body continue to be studied.
+Although silicon is not considered one of the essential trace elements, its effects on the human body continue to be studied.

 Beneficial Properties